SimonLeitl/FyF/documentation/UC/UCS-save favorite farmshop.md

 # 4. Preconditions
 The user has to be logged in to save the favorite farmshops to his personal list.
+The user has navigated to a farmshop and clicked the heart button.

 # 5. Postconditions